lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     Run the *input.lammps* using LAMMPS again.
 A file named *dump.lammpstrj* must appear within *my-first-input/*.
 A *.lammpstrj* file can be opened using VMD.
+With Ubuntu/Linux,
-For instance with Ubuntu/Linux, you can simply execute in the terminal:
+    you can simply execute in the terminal:

 ..  code-block:: bw